Odawara District

 “Do all new missionaries get welcomed like that?”

 “What?
 Oh, no,” said Taylor.
-He regained his composure and said, “Welcome to Odawara district.”
+He regained his composure.
+“Welcome to Odawara district.”
 They shook hands.
 Taylor picked up one of Thackeray’s suitcases.

 Thackeray asked, “Do we have any lessons today?”